Couple during couple therapy session sitting on the couch in front of therapist

 Couples psychotherapy is recommended for many relationship or marital problems, for example:

-Therapy also helps couples in which one partner is facing a health problem or addiction that affects the relationship, or who exhibit a behavior that interferes with his ability to have a healthy relationship with his partner.
-In this case it is recommended that the partner who has the behavior problem to see a therapist individually, in parallel with couples therapy.
+Therapy also helps couples in which one partner is facing a health problem or addiction that affects the relationship, or who exhibit a behavior that interferes with their ability to have a healthy relationship with their partner.
+In this case, it is recommended that the partner with the behavior problem see a therapist individually, in parallel with couples therapy.

 Family psychotherapy